-The coaching carousel is always a hectic time on the college football calendar, and it's even more chaotic than usual in 2017.
-Several SEC teams have made moves, and everybody making a new hire has a sense of urgency because of the new early signing period in recruiting on Dec.
-20.
+The coaching carousel is always a hectic time on the college football calendar, and it was even more chaotic than usual in 2017.
+Several SEC teams made moves, and almost everybody making a new hire had a sense of urgency because of the new early signing period in recruiting.

 Out: Jim Mora.
 Mora won 29 games in his first three seasons with two AP top-25 finishes after the Bruins finished ranked only once between 1999 and his arrival in 2012.
 But despite landing prized quarterback Josh Rosen, Mora went just 17-19 in three seasons before being fired following UCLA's loss to USC.
 The team showed occasional flashes but struggled to put together complete performances, with the offensive line, running game and run defense all drawing blame over the past few years.

 In: Chip Kelly.
 Amid all the chaos, UCLA athletic director Dan Guerrero won the coaching carousel by landing Kelly despite reported conversations with Florida.
 Although Kelly achieved mixed results, at best, in the NFL, he went 46-7 in four seasons as head coach at Oregon from 2009-12 with four major bowl bids, three conference titles and three top-four AP poll finishes.
 Known as an innovator in terms of offensive scheme and off-the-field sports science, Kelly will be tasked with showing that he's still the coach who thrived at Oregon rather than the one who faltered in the NFL.
 He's a home run for the Bruins, breathing new life into a program that hasn't won a conference title since 1998.